RouterRetriever: Routing over a Mixture of Expert Embedding Models: Router Retriever

 \paragraph{Routing Mechanism}

-When given an input query, we calculate the similarity between the query embedding extracted from the base encoder and the \( T^2 \) pilot embeddings in the \text{pilot embedding library}.
-We then average the similarity scores for $T$ pilot embeddings associated with the same gate, resulting in a mean similarity score for each gate.
-The gate corresponding to the highest mean similarity score is selected as the most suitable embedding model.
+Given an input query, we calculate the similarity between the query embedding extracted from the base encoder and the \( T^2 \) pilot embeddings in the \text{pilot embedding library}.
+We then average the similarity scores for $T$ pilot embeddings associated with the same expert, resulting in a mean similarity score for each expert.
+The expert corresponding to the highest mean similarity score is selected as the most suitable embedding model.